Huguesbt/Wallpaper/README.md

     If no options setted, each options are random options available:
         --help: view this help
-        --src: source where get picture
+        --src: source where get picture; multiple arguments are available
         --opt: option to wallpaper (zoom, spanned, ...)
+        --fct: name of function which change wallpaper if exist in script (xfce4, xfconf, gsettings)
-        --search: search are keywords
+        --search: search are keywords; multiple arguments are available
-        --collection: if source is unsplash, --collection contains id from collection and name
+        --collection: if source is unsplash, --collection contains id from collection and name;
+                        multiple arguments are available
         --test: open feh to view pictures
 ```